AliYmn/fastapi-asyncpg-vs-psycopg2/README.md

    - Performance differences fluctuate more between operation counts
    - At 1000 and 5000 operations, performance is nearly identical (differences < 1%)

+### Advanced Benchmark Analysis

+1. **Parallel Operations**:
+   - Asyncpg shows a significant advantage (17.88%) at high operation counts
+   - This demonstrates asyncpg's strength in handling multiple parallel database operations
+   - The asynchronous nature of asyncpg allows for better resource utilization in parallel scenarios

+2. **Complex Queries**:
+   - Asyncpg outperforms psycopg2 by 12.61% for complex queries at high operation counts
+   - This suggests that asyncpg's connection pooling and async execution model provides benefits for complex database operations

+3. **Concurrent Clients**:
+   - With multiple concurrent clients, asyncpg maintains a slight advantage (1.95%)
+   - This indicates that asyncpg scales well with increased concurrency
+   - The difference is smaller than in other tests, suggesting that both drivers handle concurrency well at this level

 ## Key Findings and Recommendations

 1. **Asyncpg's Sweet Spot**:
    - Low operation counts (10-500) for SELECT operations
    - Medium operation counts (50-100) for mixed operations
    - Very high operation counts (50000+) for SELECT operations
+   - Parallel operations and complex queries at high operation counts
+   - Applications with high concurrency requirements

 2. **Psycopg2's Sweet Spot**:
    - High operation counts (5000-20000) for SELECT operations
    - Very low operation counts (10) and medium counts (500-2000) for mixed operations
+   - Applications with simpler query patterns and lower concurrency needs

 3. **Selection Based on Use Case**:
    - **Read-heavy applications with low operation counts**: Choose asyncpg
-   - **Read-heavy applications with high operation counts**: Choose psycopg2
+   - **Read-heavy applications with high operation counts**: Consider psycopg2, but test with your specific workload
    - **Balanced CRUD applications**: Either driver works well, with slight variations based on operation count
+   - **Applications with complex queries and high parallelism**: Asyncpg shows clear advantages

 4. **Concurrency Considerations**:
-   - These tests were conducted with a single client
-   - With multiple concurrent clients, asyncpg's asynchronous nature may provide additional advantages
+   - With multiple concurrent clients, asyncpg's asynchronous nature provides measurable advantages
    - For high-concurrency scenarios, asyncpg is likely to scale better
+   - The performance gap widens in favor of asyncpg as operation complexity and parallelism increase

 ## Project Structure